jwkidd3/sb_azure/hol/03. Web Apps/Azure Web Apps HOL.md

     ?>
     ```

 1. Repeat Steps 3 and 4 to add a file named **database.php** containing the following code to the project.
 This is the code used to interact with the MySQL database.
-Observe that the database connection string isn't embedded in the code, but is instead retrieved from an environment variable named *MYSQLCONNSTR_defaultConnection*.
-The value of this approach will be explained in the next exercise.
+Observe that the database connection string isn't embedded in the code, but is instead retrieved from an environment variable named *MYSQLCONNSTR_localdb*.

     ```php
     <?php